 - Despite being in pain, today seemed to flow.
 I focused less on time and more on my surroundings.
 I noticed the light breeze that hit the right side of my cheek intermittently.

-I loved hiking in the morning light and all the forests but especially the eucalyptus forest.
+I loved walking in the morning light and all the forests but especially the eucalyptus forest.
 However, while parts of the trail were nice they were just nice.
-Maybe my expectations are too high, but I want more than nice from a hike.
+Maybe my expectations are too high, but I want more than nice from a walk.

 Check out the Camino Route from Arzua to Amenal in the video:

-My three highlights of the hike from to Amenal to Santiago:
+My highlights of the walk from to Amenal to Santiago:

-- I felt joyful the entire hike and strong.
-I hiked like I was on fire.
-I feel the effects of the Camino.
+- I felt joyful the entire hike and strong and hiked like I was on fire.
+I feel the effects of walking the Camino.

 - Monte do Gozo offers beautiful views of Santiago.
-I tried to imagine how many pilgrims have felt the same sense of awe, especially the ones that hiked the entire route.
+I tried to imagine how many pilgrims have felt the same sense of awe, especially the ones that walked the entire route.

 - After arriving in Santiago, I sat in front of the cathedral, taking time to reflect on my journey.

-Today was the least scenic of all the days.
+Today was the least scenic of all the days of walking the Camino.
 While there were some nice spots, for parts of it you’re walking by a major highway.
 The noise is an assault on the senses after so much quiet on the trail.
 You also walk near the airport.

 Check out the Camino Route from to Amenal to Santiago in the video: